 No heavy lifting (greater than 10 pounds – about a full gallon of milk) or other strenuous activity for 3 days after the biopsy.

 When to Call

+Nights and weekends call 608-263-1384 to reach the paging operator.
 Ask for the Transplant Coordinator on call.
-Give the paging operator your name and phone number with the area code.
+Give your name and phone number with the area code.
 The Transplant Coordinator will call you back.
 Tell the Transplant Coordinator you had a liver biopsy and what problems you are having.